gigerlin/proxy/README.md

 Proxy for avs-rpc.

 The proxy connects clients and servers through ioRpc (cf. [avs-rpc](https://www.npmjs.org/package/avs-rpc)).
 This allows servers to be distributed on various machines without clients having to know their location.
-It is usefull when servers are behind routers (NAT).
+It is particularly useful when servers are behind routers (NAT).

 Clients connect to the proxy and use the services published by the servers.